auyer/Threading-flightSales-demonstration/README.md

-# TravelAgencies: a threading and Mutex Demonstration for Education with Python
+# TravelAgencies: a threading and Mutex Demo for Education with Python 3

 An educational Python demonstration of threading and Mutex usage in a ticket selling model.